 August 6, 2021 - 05:30 pm

 Fiddlehead Coffee Co.
-(Flats on 4th)
+(Gov't Center Location)

 This is a pop-up dinner fundraiser for Spreadin’ Cheese.
 Spreadin’ Cheese is fundraising to start an artisan cheese company in Ethiopia called “Agere Cheese”.
 Agere cheese is a social development project.
 It is social development by Ethiopians, rather than for Ethiopians.
 Liam & Jackie(founders of Spreadin’ Cheese) see themselves as project facilitators rather than project leaders.
 People are at the heart of the project.
 And there are so many people to meet, connections to make, stories to hear, meals to share.
 It is a journey of discovery, and we’re excited for you to join us.